 Tipping is not mandatory.
 You only do it if you find the service and food nice, and you normally tip 10% if you have had a nice experience.
 The amount depends on how much the bill comes to.
 Some people round the amount up by 5-10%, some do not tip at all.

 Although dog sledding may have existed before, the oldest archaeological evidence has been dated to around 1,000 A.D.
-As far as we know, dog sledding was invented by the native and Inuit people in the northern areas of modern Canada, before being integrated into the European society.
+As far as we know, the native and Inuit people in the northern areas invented dog sledding.
 Dog-sled teams were much smaller than they are today, and mainly used as a mode of transportation.
 This practice was also appealing to polar adventurers in quest of the poles.

 Dog sledding has a sports aspect too.
 The most well-known race takes place in Nome, Alaska.
 This route is famous due to the 1925 Serum Run, also known as the Great Race of Mercy, when Leonhard Seppala, a Norwegian native, delivered diphtheria medicine to the struggling town.